 Python allows you to split your program into modules that can be reused in other Python programs.
 It comes with a large collection of standard modules that you can use as the basis of your programs — or as examples to start learning to program in Python.
 Some of these modules provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk

 Python is an interpreted language, which can save you considerable time during program development because no compilation and linking is necessary.
 The interpreter can be used interactively, which makes it easy to experiment with features of the language, to write throw-away programs, or to test functions during bottom-up program development.
 Python itself can be used as a handy desk calculator.

 Salient features of Python

-- A simple but effective approach to Object-Oriented Programming
+- Object-Oriented Programming

 - Interpreted Language

 Companies Using Python: Almost all big companies use Python today in one form or another.
-Some of the bigger companies who use Python are Google, Amazon, Dropbox, Airbnb, Uber, Docker, Atlassian, Intuit, Github, Netflix etc
+Some of the bigger companies that use Python are Google, Amazon, Dropbox, Airbnb, Uber, Docker, Atlassian, Intuit, Github, Netflix etc